Simulator Missions at the Challenger Learning Center of Colorado

 In the not too distant future several permanent habitats on the Moon are home to astronauts and scientists conducting research.
 Human operated vehicles and rovers search for resources critical to the expansion of lunar research.
 The new crew sent to help with the expansion faces a tough task and students will be challenged to make decisions that will impact the success of the mission.
 Teams will need to observe the Earth, sun and beyond as they navigate to the moon and select sites for future lunar mining.
 Ultimately, the primary mission goal of keeping the crew safe will become a challenge as the teams will have to exercise their problem solving, communication and teamwork skills before they can call the mission a success.

-allows us to provide groups with a full day of immersive STEM activities.
+Our new facility allows us to provide groups with a full day of immersive STEM activities.
 Teachers can now bring two groups of up to 64 students for simultaneous programs, saving energy on planning and funds on transportation.

 Full Day Programs Available.
 Click here for more information.